Himanshunitrr/jaume-lab-assignment/README.md

 By exposing the model to many of such examples, the system learns to:
 - Interpret diverse phrasing of user requests,
-- Perform multimodal ``reasoning'', and
+- Perform multimodal reasoning, and
 - Produce consistent, interpretable outputs.

 ---